 Critical areas are the geographic portions of a watershed that contribute the greatest amount of a pollutant and have the most significant impact on the watershed.
-Identifying critical areas is an important step when determining how to achieve the TP load reductions necessary to meet the TP target value.
-The most significant sources of phosphorus loading in the subwatershed are runoff from croplands, septic systems, and stormwater runoff from urbanized areas, according to the analysis conducted using the STEPL model.
-Figure 5-5 presents a comparison of the relative contributions of phosphorus loading from different sources by catchment.
-The STEPL model does not take into account streambank erosion or upstream load contributions.
-Therefore, the STEPL results do not reflect phosphorus loads associated with streambank erosion or contributions from the Warren WWTP in the Red Run Subwatershed.
-As a result, the TP loading from the STEPL analysis is less than the estimated annual load of TP presented in Table 5-11.
+Identifying critical areas is an important step when determining how to achieve the phosphorus load reductions necessary to meet the TP target value.
+The most significant sources of phosphorus loading in the subwatershed are stormwater runoff from urban land uses (e.g., commercial, industrial, institutional, transportation, multi-family dwellings, vacant developed land, and open space).
+Figure 5-3 presents a comparison of the relative contributions of phosphorus loading from different sources by catchment.

-Although the STEPL model results provide only an estimate, the information is helpful in understanding the relative contributions of phosphorus loading from sources within the subwatershed and how to prioritize these sources when selecting management practices to achieve load reductions.
+Although the STEPL model results provide only an estimate, the information is helpful in understanding the relative contributions of phosphorus loading from sources within each catchment of the subwatershed and how to prioritize these sources when selecting management practices to achieve load reductions.